 Dear reader, do you enjoy seafood?

 Please feel free to share your thoughts and ideas with us in the comment section further below!

 Including free access to the

 Goan Shrimp Curry Recipe

 - Add and heat the oil in the pan, throw in the slit green chili and curry leaves.
 Stir fry for a minute or two, so to release the aroma.
 Fry the onion slices until they turn a bit golden.

 - Then pour in the vegetable stock or water, season with salt and mix well.
 Cover and cook for 18 minutes.
 Stir occasional.
-If you have added prawn heads for flavor, take out the prawn heads and discard after the curry finished cooking.
+If you have added shrimp heads for flavor, take out the shrimp heads and discard after the curry finished cooking.